-Garnishment cannot happen unless you are in default on your student loans.
-Default for most federal student loans is defined as failure to make a payment for 270 days.
+Garnishment can't happen unless you are in default on your student loans.
+"Default" for most federal student loans is defined as failure to make a payment for 270 days.
 Default for your particular loan might be different—you can find out your loan's default rules by reading the promissory note that you signed when you took out your loan.

 When you're in default, your loan servicer (which may be the federal government or a contractor for the federal government) can start the garnishment process with your employer.
 The loan servicer contacts your employer to determine your earnings.
 Based on the information provided by your employer, the servicer calculates the amount that can be legally garnished from your wages, usually 15% of your disposable earnings.

 Your loan servicer is required to give you 30-days' notice before garnishing your wages.
 The Notice of Intent to Garnish must include the following information about your rights: